-- 10.23 Some development can cause pollution and pose a risk to the environment and to health if not managed properly.
+- 10.24 Some development can cause pollution and pose a risk to the environment and to health if not managed properly.
 Sefton has some areas that have particular environmental challenges.
 These include: - Large areas of land in parts of Sefton which have been contaminated due to historic land uses.
 Particular historic land uses that have a major impact in Sefton include, tin smelting (both directly and indirectly) and tanneries in South Sefton and land fill across the borough. - Areas that suffer from poor air quality.
-Sefton has five Air Quality Management Areas (AQMAs) all between Waterloo and Bootle, related to poor air quality due to transport emissions. - 10.24 There are regulations other than planning which are designed to control pollution of soil, water and air and the risks posed by the storage and use of hazardous substances.
-The aim of the policies in this section (EQ3, EQ4 and EQ5) is to complement these statutory processes and to minimise the risk to health and the environment from new developments in the Borough. - 10.25 Some types of development can also cause noise, odour and other pollution on both the land, the air and in water.
-Other developments may involve hazardous substances, whether through disposing of the previous uses, or specifically as part of the new development.
-Policy EQ3 is aimed at addressing these issues, where relevant, through the planning process.
+Sefton has five Air Quality Management Areas (AQMAs) all between Waterloo and Bootle, related to poor air quality due to transport emissions. - 10.25 There are regulations other than planning which are designed to control pollution of soil, water and air and the risks posed by the storage and use of hazardous substances.
+The aim of the policies in this section (EQ4, EQ5 and EQ6) is to complement these statutory processes and to minimise the risk to health and the environment from new developments in the Borough. - 10.26 Some types of development can also cause noise, odour and other pollution on land, air and in water.
+Other developments may involve hazardous substances, whether through disposing of material from previous uses, or specifically as part of the new development.
+Policy EQ4 is aimed at addressing these issues, where relevant, through the planning process.